nobuyuki83/Applied_Computer_Graphics_2022S/doc/setup_env.md

 ## CMake

-CMake is used to *configure* the project i.e., making a project file to build the code based on the setting written in `CMakeLists.txt`.
+We use `CMake` to *configure* the project i.e., making a project file to build the code based on the setting written in `CMakeLists.txt`.

 Type following commands to check if you have `cmake` or not in your compuer.